Social Media tactics to grow your salon

 Social media examiner have some great tips and more on this topic, so be sure to check them out!

 Don’t try to be a martyr and spread yourself too thin.
 If your attention lies elsewhere within your business, there is no shame in outsourcing some of your social media campaigns…what is that saying?

 ‘Jack of all trades, master of none’.

 Post content on social media that will intrigue your target customer

 People get bored quickly, our attention span is waning after just a few minutes if the content is nothing but riveting, our butterfly brain is off again.

 How long do you sit and scroll for before something grabs your attention?
 Unless it holds your awareness immediately, it is increasingly harder to concentrate and stay focused.

-You need to think outside the box my friends, give people a reason to engage with your brand and ‘like’ your posts.
+You need to think outside the box, give people a reason to engage with your brand and ‘like’ your posts.
 Don’t be a mindless drone just regurgitating old material, inject some fun into it and post good valuable content.

 Need some inspiration for some content for your social media?
 Look no further!
 The team at HootSuite have come up with a cheat sheet 10 content ideas to get you out of the rut.

 And remember, get brainstorming and put a fresh spin on it.
 What will resonate with your audience most?